mschandana16/GSolns-Resurge/README.md

-Please proceed to the updated repo of this proj by clicking [here](https://github.com/Lekhya25/GSolns-Resurge)
+Please proceed to the updated repo of this project by clicking [here](https://github.com/Lekhya25/GSolns-Resurge)

 Learn more about it [here](https://www.linkedin.com/company/resurge-app/)